jonnyhoeven/workshop/WORKSHOP.md

 ### Deploy an application manually

-We'll deploy a simple nginx web server to our cluster.
+We'll deploy nginx web server to our cluster.

-`-n` or `--namespace` is used to specify the namespace to deploy the application to.
+The `-n` or `--namespace` parameter is used to specify the namespace to deploy the application to.
 If you don't provide a namespace, the application will deploy to the `default` namespace.
-Resulting in hard to manage, hard to find resource manifests and naming conflicts.
+Resulting in hard to manage, hard to find resources and naming conflicts.

 ```bash
 kubectl create deployment nginx --image=nginx -n workshop